In April four talented young Australian women competed in the 9th annual European Girls’ Mathematical Olympiad (EGMO).

-The competition, due to be held in the Netherlands last week, was moved to remote delivery due to COVID-19 travel restrictions.
+The competition, due to be held in the Netherlands, was moved to remote delivery due to COVID-19 travel restrictions.

 The entire team contributed to Australia’s best performance yet on the EGMO’s international stage and has again demonstrated the strength and depth of Australia’s young female mathematical problem solvers.

 - Thanom Shaw (Team Leader)

 - Ruiying Wu, 15

 - Michelle Chen (Deputy Team Leader)